sonu-ak47/The-Kotlin-Journey/README.md

-The main ".kt" code is in the src folder
+The main ".kt" code is in the "src" folder